-Two Southeastern students among first class of R.F.
+Two Southeastern students among third class of R.F.
 Lewis Scholars

 by: Tonya Lowentritt

-HAMMOND - The University of Louisiana System has launched a program to enhance
+HAMMOND – The University of Louisiana System has developed a program to enhance

 the educational experiences of exemplary Black male students.
 Two students from each

-initiative that focuses on academics, social advancement and community service.
+three-year initiative that focuses on academics, social advancement and community

 R.F.
 Lewis Scholars receive a full tuition scholarship.
 In addition, cohorts will engage in three key areas:

-• the community experience, which includes a partnership with the Universities of Louisiana Management & Leadership Institute and a service learning project;
+• the community experience, which includes a partnership with the Universities of Louisiana Management and Leadership Institute and a service learning project;

 • the social experience, which includes an annual retreat, and academic and professional mentorship from business, community and university leaders; and